 Weedcutting along Cannington Brook

-irrigation and environmental enhancement.
-In total the Boards maintain about 1185 km of watercourse.
 These maintained watercourses are locally known as Viewed Rhynes.
 The lengths of watercourse maintained by each Board are shown below.

 • Axe Brue 601 km